This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Play with your child.
 This will help your child develop social skills, motor skills, and speech.

 - Take your child to play groups or activities.
 Let your child play with other children.
-This will help him grow and develop.
-Your child might not be willing to share his toys.
+This will help him or her grow and develop.
+Your child might not be willing to share his or her toys.

 - Respect your child's fear of strangers.
 It is normal for your child to be afraid of strangers at this age.
-Do not force your child to talk or play with people he does not know.
-Your child will start to become more independent at 18 months, but he may also cling to you around strangers.
+Do not force your child to talk or play with people he or she does not know.
+Your child will start to become more independent at 18 months, but he or she may also cling to you around strangers.

 - Limit your child's TV time as directed.
 Your child's brain will develop best through interaction with other people.
-TV time may not be appropriate for children younger than 2 years.
+This includes video chatting through a computer or phone with family or friends.
 Talk to your child's healthcare provider if you want to let your child watch TV.
-He can help you find programs that will be educational.
-He can also help you set appropriate time limits.
+He or she can help you set healthy limits.
+Experts usually recommend less than 1 hour of TV per day for children aged 18 months to 2 years.
+Your provider may also be able to recommend appropriate programs for your child.

 What do I need to know about my child's next well child visit?